alicelambda/blag/content/security/microcorruption.md

 ```
 00000000000000000000000000000000007e00
 ```
-This allows us to the bypass the password check.
-We can the overwrite the return address of login to the address of `<unlock_door>` causing unlock_door to be called.
+This allows us to bypass the password check.
+We can then overwrite the return address of login to the address of `<unlock_door>` causing unlock_door to be called.
 # Cusco

-This stage was the first buffer overflow.
+This stage was a buffer overflow.
 The overview states:
 ```
     - We have fixed issues with passwords which may be too long.
     - This lock is attached the the LockIT Pro HSM-1.
 ```
-The password verification occurs on a hardware module so we have to find another way to exploit it.
+The password verification occurs on the hardware module.
 The other part of the overview says that they've fixed issues with too long of passwords.
-To check this, I ran the lock with a password that was longer the limit of 16 characters.
+To check this, I ran the lock with a password that was longer than the limit of 16 characters.
 ```
 insn address unaligned
 ```
-This tells us that the cpu is trying to execute invalid instructions which means that we have overwritten the return address on the stack and the cpu is jumping to a bad instruction.
+This tells us that the CPU is trying to execute invalid instructions which means that we have overwritten the return address on the stack and the CPU is jumping to a bad instruction.
 By tracing function calls we find that we are overwriting the return address for the `<login>` function.
 ```
 4526:  0524           jz	#0x4532 <login+0x32>
 4528:  b012 4644      call	#0x4446 <unlock_door>